-A move across state lines means making adjustments in a number of ways.
-Depending on your city of origin, getting used to prices and compensation in your new hometown can take some time.
+A move across state lines is exciting!
+A fresh start, new friends, and a change of scenery all begin with planning.
+Depending on your city of origin, adjusting to different costs and compensation in your new hometown may take some time.
 Knowing what to expect before you move makes the transition a bit easier.
-If you're planning to relocate to the Holy City, the following information about the Charleston, SC cost of living will help you plan accordingly.
+If you're planning to relocate to Charleston, South Carolina view our information about Charleston, SC, cost of living.
+It will help you plan for a successful transition.

-You will find out everything you need to know about the Charleston, SC cost of living and more when you work with Pam Harrington Exclusives.
-We’ll help you locate your ideal Lowcountry home in one of the area’s most sought-after neighborhoods.
-Our experienced real estate agents can also assist you with managing the other facets of your transition.
-Bring us your questions about financial expectations, neighborhood amenities, local laws and regulations, and anything else you need to know.
+Our experienced real estate agents are also ready to assist you with managing the other facets of your transition.
+Bring us your questions about financial expectations, the state average cost of living, neighborhood amenities, local laws and regulations, internet service, and anything else you need to know.

 Other Financial Benefits of Moving to the Charleston Area

 Charleston's cost of living is close to average, which means a move here helps you avoid the inflation of other major cities.
 There are also other financial benefits to relocating to the Holy City.

 Did you know?
 Recently, Boeing and Volvo invested in assembly manufacturers right here in Charleston.
 The booming industry has brought jobs, profit, and stability to the Lowcountry.
 Becoming a Charleston resident means benefiting when corporate America decides to move south.

 For instance, South Carolina property taxes rank among the lowest in America.
 The effective real estate tax rate in SC is 0.57%, compared to North Carolina's 0.86% or Georgia's 0.91%.

 Purchasing a home at a comparable price could cost you more in taxes in a state that requires a higher obligation from homeowners.
 Contact our knowledgeable real estate team to learn more today!